Ethan-Abdul/NetflixEDA/README.md

 <br />

 <h3>2.
-After a historic mature-audience focus, Netflix has begun catering to all audiences</h3>
+Catering to all audiences after a historic mature-audience focus</h3>

 <table>
  <br />